akhilamod/Car_price_prediction/README.md

 ![image](https://user-images.githubusercontent.com/86396532/123309034-0b5af400-d542-11eb-9620-f1767abaf8d4.png)

-This heatmap shows the correlation that different features have amongst themselves.
+This heatmap quantifies the correlation that different features have amongst themselves.
 It shows that current prices and Year have significant impact over selling price but surprisingly distance driven (Kms_driven) hardly has any relationship with it.

 ### Encoding
 To inculcate the impact of categorical variables (Fuel_type, Transmission, etc) on the dependent variable (selling_price) in our machine learning model, it is important to convert them to some numerical values.
 So One Hot Encoding was used for Fuel_type, Transmission and Seller_type variables whereas Count/Frequency encoding was used for Car_Name (One Hot encoding would have resulted in curse of dimensionality due to high variety of classes).